matoululu/LootJunkie/about.md

   <h3>8.
 Governing Law</h3>
   <p>These terms and conditions are governed by and construed in accordance with the laws of Canada and you irrevocably submit to the exclusive jurisdiction of the courts in that State or location.</p><br>
   <h2>Copyright</h2>
-  <p>All original work on this site is copyright Icy Veins and its respective owners and may not be copied or reprinted without our express written approval.</p>
+  <p>All original work on this site is copyright LootJunkie and its respective owners and may not be copied or reprinted without our express written approval.</p>
   <p>World of Warcraft, Warcraft, Hearthstone, Overwatch, and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.</p><br>
 </div>